 What’s In A Form Factor?

 Computer form factors are important for any potential PC builder or upgrader, because they’re a fixed set of dimensions that assure components fit together, and dictate the size of your finished system.
+After all, the best motherboard for you is one that will fit in your case of choice.
 These start with the motherboard, and today’s products are primarily derivatives of ATX, which was introduced by Intel in the mid-1990s.

 Substandard motherboards often reduce the depth of ATX and Micro ATX boards to reduce cost, leaving the front edge too short to reach the third column of standoffs.
 In the worst case, builders occasionally crack these boards when installing memory DIMMs near the unsupported front edge.
 Since that doesn’t happen often, manufacturers take their chances.
 Because of this, the standard depth of ATX and Micro ATX boards is often defined as a “maximum.”

 Power supplies have their own form factors, which like motherboards are defined by dimensions that include mounting hole location.
 That doesn’t stop anyone (including reviewers) from misnaming them by motherboard form factor, even though ATX defines only the electrical standard for most consumer PC power supplies.